tylerTaerak/CS4700_Final/README.md

 here.
 The biggest strength seen here is how simple a functional program can be.
 A lot of the fat can be cut off of an algorithm when a purely functional paradigm is applied to it.
 There was also a somewhat significant increase in both time and memory performance when using the functional program over the object oriented one.

+## Conclusion

+In conclusion, I would still say that neither paradigm is strictly better than the other.
+However, in specific use cases, one method can certainly be better than the other.
+For algorithmic programs, I would say that functional programming is far better.
+For programs that require data abstraction and methods to be performed on that data, object-oriented programming would be a lot better to use than functional programming.
+So in a lot of cases in between those two extremes, I would say it's all a matter of personal preference.